 The Company is using Miikan Drilling as the drilling contractor.
 Miikan is a joint venture between Chibougamau Diamond Drilling Ltd., the First Nations community of Ouje-Bougoumou and the First Nations community of Mistissini both located in the Eeyou Istchee territory.

-QA/QC is done in house by Doré Copper Geologists with oversight from the Vice President Exploration.
-The check samples (blanks and standards – 4% of total samples with another 2% of core duplicates) that were inserted into the sample batches are verified against their certified values and are deemed a pass if they are within three standard deviations of the certified value.
+QA/QC is done in house by Doré Copper geologists with oversight from the Vice President Exploration.
+The check samples (blanks and standards – 4% of total samples with another 2% of core duplicates taken on half split core) that were inserted into the sample batches are verified against their certified values and are deemed a pass if they are within 3 standard deviations of the certified value.
 The duplicates are evaluated against each other to determine mineralization distribution (nugget).
 If there are large discrepancies in the check samples, then the entire batch is requested to be re-assayed.

-Sylvain Lépine, M.Sc, P.Geo., Vice President Exploration of the Corporation and a “Qualified Person” within the meaning of National Instrument 43-101, has reviewed and approved the technical information contained in this news release.
+Sylvain Lépine, M.Sc, P.Geo, MBA, Vice President Exploration of the Corporation and a “Qualified Person” within the meaning of National Instrument 43-101, has reviewed and approved the technical information contained in this news release.

 About Doré Copper Mining Corp.